-As an example: if you have £150,000 left to pay on a mortgage for a house valued at £250,000, you will have available in £100, 000 in equity.
+As an example: if you have £150,000 left to pay on a mortgage for a house valued at £250,000, you will have £100, 000 available in equity.

-How does getting a second mortgage work?
+How does getting a second charge mortgage work?

-As a result of stricter UK and EU rules enforced partly by the FCA, lenders now have to apply the same affordability checks and ‘stress tests’ that are used in the standard mortgage application process.
+As a result of stricter UK and EU regulations enforced by the FCA, lenders now have to apply the same affordability checks and ‘stress tests’ that are used in the standard mortgage application process.

-- If you are self-employed you may find it difficult to get access to unsecured borrowing e.g. a personal loan
+- If you are self-employed, you may find it difficult to get access to unsecured borrowing e.g. a personal loan

-When not to use a second mortgage
+When not to use a second charge mortgage

-There are a number of instances where getting a second mortgage can be beneficial.
-However, it may not be right for you if:
+A second charge mortgage may not be right for you if:

 - You want to consolidate debts.
 You may end up paying more interest on smaller debts, credit cards or other kinds of unsecured loans in the long term, as second charge mortgages can last for up to 25 years